How to Move a Hot Tub

 Alternative ways to move a hot tub

 If a dolly isn’t practical, alternative ways to move your hot tub include using the roller method or hiring a crane.
-The best option for you depends on how easy it is to access your yard and what the terrain is like.
+The best option for you depends on how easy it is to access your yard and on the terrain.

 The two-mover roller method

-To move a hot tub with just two people, you can use the roller method, which involves placing the tub on logs or PVC pipes and rolling it forward.
+To move a hot tub with just two people, you can use the roller method.
+This involves placing the tub on logs or PVC pipes and rolling it forward.
 “The roller method actually starts out a lot like the dolly-and-plywood method,” Foss said.
 “It's better suited to hot tubs on flat, level surfaces like patios or especially flat lawns.”

-The roller method works best for flat, level surfaces, like patios and flat lawns.
+The roller method works best for level surfaces, like patios and flat lawns.

 Steps to move a hot tub with rollers

-• Step 1: Clear the path.
-Remove obstacles and set up lifting straps.
+1. Clear the path.
+Remove obstacles and set up your lifting straps.

-• Step 3: Move the hot tub.
+3. Move the hot tub.
 Lift the tub onto the rollers.
-One person pushes while the other moves rollers from the back to the front.
+One person pushes while the other moves the rollers from the back to the front.

 Using a crane to move a hot tub